HL7/davinci-pct/input/pagecontent/formal_specification.md

 * The [Use Case](use_cases.html) page provides context for the intent and general process flow of this formal specification.

-* The [Technical Background and Underlying Technologies]( underlying_technologies.html) page provides information about the underlying specifications and indicates what portions should be read and understood to have the necessary foundation for the constraints and usage guidance described here.
+* The [Reading This IG](reading_this_Ig.html) page provides information about the underlying structure and specifications and indicates what portions should be read and understood to have the necessary foundation for the constraints and usage guidance described here.

-### Conventions
+### Conventions and conformance language

+This implementation guide uses specific terminology such as **SHALL**, **SHOULD**, **MAY** to flag statements that have relevance for the evaluation of conformance with the guide.
+As well, profiles in this implementation guide make use of the [mustSupport]({{site.data.fhir.path}}profiling.html#mustsupport) requirement.
+Base expectations for the interpretation of these terms are set in the [FHIR core specification]({{site.data.fhir.path}}conformance-rules.html#conflang) and general Da Vinci-wide expectations are [defined in HRex]({{site.data.fhir.ver.hrex}}/conformance.html).

 This implementation guide (IG) uses specific terminology to flag statements that have relevance for the evaluation of conformance with the guide:

 * **SHALL** indicates requirements that must be met to be conformant with the specification.